Cray-HPE/docs-csm/operations/CSM_product_management/Run_NCN_Personalization.md

    ncn# cray cfs components update --error-count 0 <XNAME>
    ```

-1. [Optional] To rerun NCN personalization on all NCNs at once, use the
+1. (Optional) To re-run NCN personalization on all NCNs at once, use the
    following loop:
    ```bash
    ncn# export CRAY_FORMAT=json